How to Differentiate the Same Experiment for Multiple Grades and Abilities

 - save on the budget by using shared supplies.

-- for creating homogenous groups for allowing better science discourse.
+- for creating homogenous groups to allow better scientific discourse.

-Below we will explain the steps by creating a glow stick experiment.
+Below, we will explain the steps of creating a glow stick experiment.
 Glow sticks are great because any grade can explore them.
 They are inexpensive and easy to use.

 Step1:

 We could change the temperature of the glow sticks and measure how bright they glow.
 We could change the color of the glow stick and measure how long they glow.
-(This one might take a while so we are going to choose the temperature of the glow stick.)
+(This one might take a while, so we will choose the temperature of the glow stick.)

 Step 2: